wso2/docs-ei/en/streaming-integrator/docs/setup/deploying-si-as-a-single-deployment.md

 [Scalable High Available(HA) Deployment](deploying-si-as-a-single-deployment.md) are mainly introduced to handle high availability, scalability, and resiliency.
 However, single node deployment too allows you to achieve resilient deployment as explained in the [Resilient Deployment](#resilient-deployment.md) subsection.

+!!! tip "System Requirements"
     For system requirements for this deployment, see [Installing the Streaming Integrator in a Virtual Machine](installing-si-in-vm.md).

 ## Resilient deployment